theGateway1/VitalSense-AI-Backend/README.md

 # VitalSense AI Backend

-This project is a FastAPI application serving as the backend API for HealthHub, a comprehensive health management platform.
+This project is a FastAPI application serving as the backend API for VitalSense, a comprehensive health management platform.

 - Python 3.8+
 - pip (Python package installer)